 Is she even ready to handle a razor?

 Her knife skills are okay, but … We all know it takes years of practice to get a nice shave.
 After 33 years of shaving, I still get into the sunlight and spot areas that didn’t come out so good. 😉

 So how do you decide if she’s ready to shave?

 Ask yourself these questions?

-Is her leg hair dark or light?
+- Is her leg hair dark or light?

-Is it long and noticeable?
+- Is it long and noticeable?

-Has she begun mentioning it to you?
+- Has she begun mentioning it to you?

-Ask her these questions?
+Ask your tween these questions?

-Are other girls in her class, especially gym class, shaving?
+- Are other girls in her class, especially gym class, shaving?

-Has anyone commented on her leg hair?
+- Has anyone commented on her leg hair?

-Does her leg hair make her uncomfortable about her body image?
+- Does her leg hair make her uncomfortable about her body image?

-Teaching Her to Shave
+Teaching Your Tween Girl to Shave

 While sitting on the edge of the tub, or in it if your daughter is comfortable, show her step-by-step using yourself as an example.